ethersphere/beekeeper/README.md

 ### stamper

-Command **stamper** manage postage batches for nodes and has following subcommands:
+Command **stamper** manage postage batches for nodes.

+General Notes:

+- `namespace` or `cluster-name` must be specified to locate the bee nodes.
+- If both are provided, `namespace` takes precedence.
+- When `namespace` is set, you can use a `label-selector` to filter specific nodes.
+- Use `batch-ids` to target specific postage batches, but this is applied after finding/filtering nodes.
+If `batch-ids` is not provided, all batches in the filtered nodes are targeted.
+- If `timeout` is set to 0 and `periodic-check` is bigger than 0, the operation will run indefinitely with periodic checks.

+It has following subcommands:

 - **create** - creates a postage batch for selected nodes